 Required documentation from TENANTS:

-- Copy of state ID with address that matches current residence OR mail indicating proof of residence if state ID does not match current address.
+- Piece of mail indicating proof of residence if state ID does not match current address.

 - Proof of renter status, such as a current written lease.